10 Common Monthly Expenses To Include In Your Budget

 Some examples of pet care expenses:

-Pets can be expensive and it’s a smart idea to consider monitoring what you spend on them to help ensure you can afford their care and upkeep.
+Pets can be expensive, and it’s a smart idea to monitor your spending on them to help ensure you can afford their care and upkeep.

 9. Entertainment

-Entertainment expenses include any type of money spent on having fun.
+Entertainment expenses include any money spent on having fun.

-Any non-necessity expense you have for the purposes of having fun will go into this category.
+Any non-necessary expense you have to have fun will go into this category.

-Again, especially where vacations are concerned it’s helpful to save money ahead of time so you can pay cash for your vacation when the time comes.
+Again, especially for vacations, it’s helpful to save money ahead of time so you can pay cash for your vacation when the time comes.

 10. Miscellaneous